tiagopazhs/localTunnel-OpenSource/server-raise/README.md

 *host with already a subdomain
     example: super.man.com.br
-    in this case change the condition if(!clientId) in server.on of ./server.js replace by if(clientId == 'super')
+    in this case remove the subsomain like: hostname = hostname.replace('super.', '')

 *Restriction of open ports on server
     example: port 40051 on serverId: 192.328.165.78